 They also carry the Brita brand, but I would never buy that brand because their packages say the Brita filters do not filter out Fluoride!
 Last I checked, Fluoride was a poison and I don’t want to be drinking it.
 (By the way, I do not use toothpaste with added Fluoride and have never had a cavity.
-I make my own toothpaste.)
+I sometimes make my own toothpaste.)

 I tested the electronic meter that came with the Zero Water Filter.
 They call it a TDS Tester.
 TDS = Total Dissolved Solids.
 A higher number means there are more solids floating around in the water.
 The lower the number, the more pure the water.
 It measures the PPM or parts per million of dissolved solids in the water.
 Here are my measurements: